What Grout Color To Use With Subway Tiles

 Modern shower featuring warm terracotta tiles, creating a cozy, rustic ambiance with sleek, matte black fixtures.

-Though subway tiles themselves hold design weight, the grout color acts as a hidden influencer.
+While subway tiles define the look, grout color subtly shapes the overall design, influencing everything from contrast to cohesion.
 Beyond its practical purpose, grout refines the tile pattern, creates a unified look, or becomes a statement piece.
-This guide explores how grout color interacts with subway tile shade and finish, impacting design styles and encompassing maintenance considerations to empower you to choose the perfect grout for your desired aesthetic.
+This guide explores how grout color interacts with subway tile shades and finishes, impacting design styles and encompassing maintenance considerations to empower you to choose the perfect grout for your desired aesthetic.

 Applying white grout to light gray tiles for a seamless and clean finish.